 BRIEF HISTORY OF THE SAINT GEORGE ISLAND VOLUNTEER FIRE DEPARTMENT.

-Through fund raising effects such as the Chili Cook Off, the Hat Drive and other charitable projects the department has grown to its present status.
+A new firetruck was acquired, Truck # 1.
+Jay Abbott came on the force as Chief, a position he held till 2018.
+Through fund raising efforts such as the Chili Cook Off, the Hat Drive, and other charitable projects the department has grown to its present status.
 In 1989 MSBU Funds helped fund the operations of the department.

 As of today we have two fire stations East and West.
 Four firetrucks consisting of one 105-foot ladder truck, one 2500-gallon Class A tanker pumper, one 1000-gallon Class A tanker pumper, one brush truck with foam, two rescue vehicles, and one ATV.